-In addition to a healthy and lush lawn, here are four things to expect from your TruGreen lawn aeration service:
+In addition to a healthy, lush lawn, here are four things to expect from your TruGreen lawn aeration service:

-- We’ll determine if your lawn could also benefit from overseeding, since aeration creates optimal conditions for seeding development and growth.
+2. For cool season grasses, your lawn could also benefit from overseeding since aeration creates optimal conditions for seed development and growth.

-- You may begin to see new white roots growing in the aerated holes.
+4. You may begin to see new white roots and seedlings (for overseeded lawns) growing in the aerated holes.

-If your lawn is ready for a fall aeration, fill out the green box on the left to get a custom quote or give our team a call at 1-800-464-0171!
+If your lawn is ready for an aeration service, get your custom quote here.
+You can also give our team a call at 1-844-768-1221.